 Spermidine And Cancer

-Can polyamines cure your cancer or reduce your odds of you getting cancer?
+Can polyamines cure your cancer or reduce your odds of getting cancer?

 Researchers in the 1980s found that red blood cells of cancer patients had higher spermidine levels than those without cancer.
-Those levels decline (in some patients) after they underwent successful cancer therapy.
+Those levels decline (in some patients) after they undergo successful cancer therapy.